Filter Options

 Are there cheap day trips available to the Okavango Delta?

 “Maun has lots of safari operators offering day tours and packages to the Delta.
 If you only have 1 day to visit the Okavango Delta, you won’t get the best of it on a day trip.
 That’s because whether you fly or drive, you can’t begin traveling before dawn or finish after sunset.
-This means that you will end up traveling in the first and last couple of hours of daylight (it can take a couple of hours driving to reach the southern areas of the Delta, and flying is not really possible on a budget safari).
+This means that you will end up traveling in the first and last couple of hours of daylight (it can take a couple of hours of driving to reach the southern areas of the Delta, and flying is not really possible on a budget safari).
 You will, therefore, miss the best times to go looking for wildlife; these are the times when animals are most active and easiest to see.
 Despite it not being ideal, you can still have a great trip: even a few hours in the Delta are better than none at all!”

 1